andraugust/andraugust.github.io/thermo-2.md

 ## Heat Engines

-Heat engines are systems that convert heat into work.
-In doing so they effectively transform the incoherent energy of microscopic particles into coherent macroscopic motion, like the lifting of a weight or rotation of a drive shaft.
+A natural question to ask next is whether heat can be converted to work, and vice versa.
+Heat engines do exactly that — they transform the incoherent energy of microscopic particles into coherent macroscopic motion, like the lifting of a weight or the rotation of a drive shaft.

 Heat engines have the following components:

-* A working substance, usually a liquid or gas
+* A working substance that absorbs heat and does work, usually a liquid or gas
 * A hot reservoir at temperature $$T_H$$ that's the source of heat energy
 * A cold reservoir at temperature $$T_C$$ that the engine dumps energy into in order to reset
-* An engine body providing the physical mechanism for transduction
+* An engine body providing the physical mechanism for the transduction

 In the examples that follow, the heat engine will be a sealed container of gas (the working substance) with a weighted piston on top.
 When the gas expands it does work against gravity and when it compresses it does $$PdV$$ work.

-The purpose of an engine is to output work continuously, so engines operate in a cycle starting and ending at the same point in state space before running again.
+The purpose of an engine is to output work continuously, so engines operate in a (idealized) cycle starting and ending at the same point in state space before running again.
 The cycle has four stages:

 1. Heating: the gas is in state $$(T_C, V_C)$$ and placed in contact with the hot reservoir
-2. Power stroke: the gas absorbs heat, expanding and doing work until it reaches $$(T_H, V_H)$$
+2. Power stroke: the gas absorbs heat, expanding and does work until it reaches $$(T_H, V_H)$$
 3. Cooling: the gas is placed in contact with the cold reservoir
 4. Compression: the gas dumps heat into the cold reservoir and compresses until it resets to $$(T_C, V_C)$$

-There are many different physical designs that realize a heat engine, but amazingly all of them have the same upper limit on their efficiency.
+There are many physical ways to implementat a heat engine, but amazingly they all have the same upper limit on their efficiency.
 To see this, start with conservation of energy

 $$
 Q_H = Q_C + W
 $$

 and define efficiency as

 $$
 \eta = \frac{W}{Q_H} = 1 - \frac{Q_C}{Q_H}
 $$

-So the more heat exchanged into and out of the engine the more efficient it is.
-This is probably an intuitive result, but perhaps less intuitive is that the upper limit never can reach 100%.
-The reason for this is that the engine has to dump energy to the environment in order to reset, and this energy is never recovered.
+**Example.**